 2. Do your images have ALT text?

 Alternative (ALT) text is the one-liner that shows up if an image doesn't load properly.
 This text helps screen readers and search engines identify what types of images are on a page.
 When you upload an image to your site, your content management system provides a field for adding ALT text.
 This quick step is so important for users with impaired eyesight, who access your website with the help of a screen reading tool.
-And writing “image” as the ALT text doesn't help— screen readers automatically see that it is an image.
-Instead, create a short description like “Local historical museum.”
+Typing “image” as the ALT text doesn't help— screen readers automatically identify images.
+Instead, create a short description like “Local historical museum" to give user context.

 3. Are your images just images?

-Images that have text embedded in them are so common— especially for banner images on your homepage.
+Images that have text embedded in them are so common— especially banner images on homepages.
 Best practice is to remove any images with text, because screen readers cannot scan and read words embedded in your images.
-Add this text as content on the page instead.
+Add important text as content on the page instead.
 By taking text out of your images, you also make the user experience much less frustrating for everyone looking at your site on a smartphone!